 The Work of Internal Audit

-The Councils internal audit service is designed to support the Corporate Director of Resources and the Audit Committee to help demonstrate the highest standards of corporate governance, public accountability and transparency in the Council’s business.
-The Assistant Director Audit & Risk Management is responsible for providing this service.
+The Council's internal audit service is designed to help support the highest standards of corporate governance, public accountability and transparency in the council’s business.
+The Assistant Director of Audit & Risk Management is responsible for providing this service.

-The audit plan is driven towards providing an independent opinion on the adequacy and effectiveness of the systems of internal control in place.
-Following completion of the plan, an overall assurance statement is provided based on the work that has been undertaken.
-This forms part of the Council's Annual Governance Statement.
+A programme of work is drawn up each year to provide an independent opinion on the adequacy and effectiveness of the internal control systems.
+Following completion of this work, an overall assurance is provided to form part of the Council's Annual Governance Statement.

 Birmingham Audits priorities are to:

 - Deliver an audit service that meets professional and mandatory standards and delivers suitable assurance to the council.

 - Deliver an effective counter fraud service to prevent, detect and deter fraud and error.

 Our brochure contains a full outline of our work: